orjangj/cookbook/security/secure_boot.md

 - True random number generators (TRNG)?
 - Hardware isolation?
 - Critical boot configuration settings are properly configured and write-protected.

+When an embedded system is powered on or reset, we want to ensure that the first

 If possible, we want the RoT to first be established by the